OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

         self.driver.itrm = 3

 CONMIN can calculate the gradient of both the objective functions and of the constraints using a finite difference approximation.
-This is the current default behavior of the OpenMDAO driver.
-The CONMIN code can also accept user-calculated gradients, but these are not yet supported in OpenMDAO.
-Two parameters control the step size used for numerically estimating the local gradient: ``fdch`` and ``fdchm``.
+This is the default behavior if no Differentiator is plugged into the differentiator socket.
+Two parameters control the step size used for numerically estimating the local
+gradient: ``fdch`` and ``fdchm``.
 The ``fdchm`` parameter is the minimum absolute step size that the finite difference will use, and ``fdch`` is the step size relative to the design variable.

 .. testcode:: CONMIN_show